dfmorrison/pyactup/salience-example.md

 This is a simple example of salience computation, just to make sure I understand how it works before adding it to PyACTUp.
-We use PyACTUp (albeit called from Lisp) to compute the relevant activations.
+We use PyACTUp (albeit called from Lisp) to compute the relevant activations and probabilities of retrieval.
 First we create a small ensemble of chunks, each with three slots, $r$, $h$ and $v$, each holding a real number; further, $r$ and $h$ should be less than or equal to 16.
 While we have six experiences, there are only four chunks, because of repetition at different times.